davidmreed/nonskating.club/content/guides/scorekeeper.md

 Many experienced scorekeepers go beyond what's specified in the Statsbook Manual.
 The conventions you adopt should always be _additive_, not _contrastive_: you can write down more information than the Statsbook Manual requires in the margins or un-marked areas of your paperwork, but do not make non-standard marks in standard spaces.
 This will produce confusion for your Head NSO when they complete the statsbook.

-Writing down the pivot's number in the margin of your score sheet, to the left of the Jam column, is a very common and useful convention.
+Writing down the pivot's number in the left-hand margin of your score sheet, to the left of the Jam column, is a very common and useful convention.
 This ensures that when a star pass occurs, you have the pivot number you need at hand; you may not be able to see the pivot when the star pass actually takes place.
 It also allows your paperwork to support the Penalty Lineup Tracker's during statsbook data entry.

 It may be useful to mark the margin of your paperwork with a symbol, such as a horizontal line, on each jam in which a Star Pass occurs.
 This makes it easier for you to rapidly count Star Passes to confirm that you are in sync with the other scorekeeper or with a Penalty Lineup Tracker.
+It also indicates that there is no pivot on the track, if you are recordinng pivots in your left-hand margin.

 Some scorekeepers use "Dot System".
 Dot System is a way to annotate your paperwork with more information about the progress of the jam, which can help you keep track of scoring trips.
 This guide deliberately does not cover Dot System.
 You can read about it [here](https://drive.google.com/drive/folders/1G5Yz5qqK1WVi68t2TwaOR6Jb0l8ei0D3).
 We neither encourage nor discourage the Dot System.
 We encourage reviewing it and experimenting to find what makes you most effective.

 ### Understanding the Statsbook
+Like Penalty Lineup Trackers, Scorekeepers need to record the Star Passes of both teams.
+See the [Statsbook Manual](https://resources.wftda.org/competition/statsbook/) for details and scenarios.

+The reason for capturing Star Passes for both teams is that score data is entered into the Statsbook with a single row representing the data for _both_ teams in each jam.
+Recording the other team's Star Passes ensures that jams continue to "line up" horizontally when entered into the Statsbook.

+While your paperwork looks like this, during a Star Pass for your own team:

+{% plt() %}
+10 - 34 - - - 98 - - - 465 - - - 12 - - - 82 - - -
+SP X 34 - - - 98 - - - 465 - - - 12 - - - 82 - - -
+{% end %}

+when entered into the Statsbook, it'll look like this (abbreviated to one blocker to show the structure more clearly).
+Note how the data for a single jam occupies a full row, with one team on the left and one on the right.

+{% plt_full() %}
+10 - 34 - - - 98 - - - - 10 - 002 - - - 21 - - -
+SP X 98 - - - 34 - - - - SP* - 002 - - - 21 - - -
+{% end %}

+If a Penalty Lineup Tracker misses the Star Pass, the result rapidly becomes confusing:

+{% plt_full() %}
+10 - 34 - - - 98 - - - - 10 - 002 - - - 21 - - -
+SP X 98 - - - 32 - - - - 11 - 999 - - - 21 - - -
+{% end %}

+In this situation, the data for Away Team's Jam 11 is conflated with the Home Team's Star Pass in Jam 10.
+Further jams will continue not to line up correctly, until the situation is corrected by the Head NSO or stats crew.

+If you do miss a Star Pass, it's not the end of the world.
+Make a margin note in your paperwork so that this is easily caught.
+It's generally not a good idea to try to erase and r
 ### Notating Substitutions

 ## Common Paperwork Mistakes